ClayJay3/PythonSwitchConfigurator/README.md

 ```

 ## Install
 This python program has been compiled with pyinstaller, which turns python code into a .exe file.
-It includes all dependencies and a python 3.8.10 installation in the executable, so no third-party application need to be installed.
+It includes all dependencies and a python 3.8.10 installation in the executable, so no third-party applications need to be installed.
   1) Download the latest release.
       - onefile.zip offers a more simplistic application executable, but runs at a slower speed.
 This is because the whole application and its dependencies are compiled
         into a single file.